eyc94/Game-Shop-Database-UI/README.md

 The admin has the ability to create an entry for a review, view existing reviews, update an existing review, and delete an existing review.

 #### Order Details
+This represents data about the order details.
+This is a composite entity that handles the Many-To-Many relationship between orders and products.
+The properties include **Order ID**, **Product ID**, and **Quantity**.

+The admin has the ability to create an order entry of an existing order, view existing order details, update an existing order detail, and delete an existing order detail.